bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 But I think one of the promises over time is that all the smart contracts and that exists on we'll call them altcoins could exist here in a federation.
 And when you really think about it, most of these altcoins are basically federations, right?
 They're not terribly decentralized.
-There's a handful of entities that basically control what the rules are and you know they they pretend to be something very distributed and organic like Bitcoin but we know that most of them, all of them besides Bitcoin really aren't this way, especially, you know, and some of them aren't even close.
+There's a handful of entities that basically control what the rules are and they they pretend to be something very distributed and organic like Bitcoin but we know that all of them besides Bitcoin really aren't this way, especially, and some of them aren't even close.
-And so, you know, if you had like a let's say you had a federation with 100 servers, that's probably more distributed than Ethereum is.
+And so, if you had like a let's say you had a federation with 100 servers, that's probably more distributed than Ethereum is.
-You know, that's probably more, there's probably less centralized trust there.
+You there's probably less centralized trust there.
-And so if, if, if smart contracting is a good idea, like if there are a lot of use cases, potentially it could happen on a system like Fediment that's a federation and it would work just as well as on Ethereum and plus there aren't, it's all trust-based.
+And so if smart contracting is a good idea, like if there are a lot of use cases, potentially it could happen on a system like FediMint that's a federation and it would work just as well as on Ethereum and plus it's all trust-based.
 So you have to trust who runs the servers.
 That's an important thing.
 To use it, you need to trust me and Christophe and Steven, right?